joinuplift/joinuplift.github.io/_posts/2016-06-23-women-are-the-key-to-sustainable-development.md

 ## Women are the key to sustainable development

 The trajectory of poverty alleviation is a long one, and while some organizations focus solely on social protection programs or microfinance, Sir Abed described the importance of providing “disruptive” approaches to the plight of poverty.
-BRAC’s unique response led to the creation of the Graduation approach designed to increase the social and economic capital of the world’s poorest families.
+BRAC’s unique response led to the creation of the Graduation approach designed to increase the social and economic capital of the world’s poorest families

 ### Seventy cents a day